kaushaldigraskar/flutterapp/README.md

 mainpage.dart ; homme page for the app

-main.js : js file which creates the server for data transaction between app and mysql database
+main.js : js file which creates the server for data transaction between app and azure mysql database

 Here you have to add some module for the creation of server such as